🌐

 Plants of the Gods: Their Sacred, Healing and Hallucinogenic Powers - UC Berkeley Center for the Science of Psychedelics

-February 11, 2023 - In the traditions of every culture, plants have been highly valued for their nourishing, healing, and transformative properties.
-The most powerful of those plants, which are known to transport the human mind into other dimensions of consciousness, have always been regarded as sacred.
+February 11, 2023 - The most powerful of those plants, which are known to transport the human mind into other dimensions of consciousness, have always been regarded as sacred.
+In this book, the world’s most renowned authorities on psychoactive flora provide a fascinating and moving testimony of these “plants of the gods”, tracing their use throughout the world and their significance in shaping history and culture.

 🌐